Blog Layout

 How do you prove you are common law for a common-law sponsorship application?

 Common-law relationships are different than marriages because often you cannot point to one specific day when you joined your lives together.
 It usually happens gradually that you are spending more and more time in one house together and then one day you decide that it makes no sense to keep paying for two separate places.
-Eventually, over time, you may decide to get a joint bank account or start listing both names on utilities or insurance – but again, this usually happens incrementally and doesn’t suddenly change in one day like it does when you get married.
+Eventually, over time, you may decide to open joint bank accounts or start listing both names on utilities or insurance – but again, this usually happens incrementally and doesn’t suddenly change in one day like it does when you get married.
+Eventually, you come to be considered common law partners.

 Proving a common-law relationship in an immigration application can be challenging for that reason.
 As your relationship was developing, you likely weren’t thinking about immigration requirements and you may not have created the intentional paper trail that you now understand you need in order to sponsor your partner.

-Canada immigration recognizes common-law partners that have lived together for at least 12 months continuously, and who have combined their lives in a way that resembles a marriage-like relationship.
-But you have to be able to prove your relationship in 4 main areas – you share an address, you share financial responsibility for your lives, you have a public relationship and you are emotionally dependent on each other.
+Canada immigration recognizes common law partners that have lived together in a genuine marriage- like relationship for at least 12 months continuously, and who have combined their lives in a way that resembles a marriage-like relationship.
+You have to be able to prove your common law relationship in 4 main areas – you share an address, you share financial responsibility for your lives, you have a public relationship and you are emotionally dependent on each other.

 The good news is that if you have actually lived together, you will have some kind of a paper trail, whether you have done all of the common address changes or not.
 It’s virtually impossible to function in society today without using your address in some form or another.
 You might just have to get more creative than the IRCC common-law partner sponsorship document checklist.